thomas-xza/postcode_calc/README.md

 Learnt alot about the quirks of Javascript's asynchronous execution as a result of the API calls involved in this project.

-Async functions always return a promise, and it is hard to unpack a promise once returned to a synchronous function.
+Javascript's async functions always return a promise, and it is hard to unpack a promise once returned to a synchronous function.
 I figured out a workaround to get back to synchronous execution by using something along the lines of:

     const final_result = [];